-Unemployment benefits in Norway
+Unemployment benefit in Norway

-Unemployment benefits are intended to partially compensate for loss of income when you become unemployed.
-If you become unemployed, you may be entitled to unemployment benefits.
 If you have lived in one Nordic country and worked in another, or if you move between two Nordic countries, you should check carefully the regulations that apply.

 Unemployment and membership of the Norwegian National Insurance Scheme (folketrygden, sosialforsikring)

-In Norway you are automatically insured against unemployment though membership of the National Insurance Scheme when you start working and living in Norway.
+In Norway you are automatically insured against unemployment though membership of the National Insurance Scheme when you start working and live in Norway.
 In other Nordic countries, you must actively apply to become a member of an unemployment insurance fund (a-kasse) to be insured against unemployment.

-You generally apply for unemployment benefits in the country in which you live.
+You generally apply for unemployment benefit in the country in which you live.
 If you have worked in several countries, contact the social insurance authority in the country in which you live to find out where you have your social insurance rights.

 If you have earned unemployment benefit rights, and are planning to move to another EEA country, you can take these rights with you.
 You do this by applying for a PD U1 certificate from NAV.
 PD U1 shows the unemployment benefit rights you have earned in Norway.
-The PD U1 certificate from Norway is only used when applying for unemployment benefits in another EEA country.
-If you do not plan to apply for unemployment benefits after working in Norway, you do not need to apply for the PD U1 form.
+The PD U1 certificate from Norway is only used when applying for unemployment benefit in another EEA country.
+If you do not plan to apply for unemployment benefit after working in Norway, you do not need to apply for the PD U1 form.

 Work and insurance periods earned in the past three consecutive calendar years from another EEA country can, on certain conditions, entitle you to unemployment benefit rights in Norway if you have the PD U1 certificate from another EEA country.